 - Mishna, F., Saini, M., & Solomon, S. (2009).
 Ongoing and online: Children and youth's perception of cyberbullying.
 Children and Youth Services Review, 31, 1222-1228.

 - O'Brien, N., & Moules, T. (2010).
 The impact of cyberbullying on young people's mental health: Final report.
-UK: Anglia Ruskin University.
+Cambridge: Anglia Ruskin University.

 - Office for Standards in Education, Children's Services and Skills (Ofsted).
 (2010).
 The safe use of new technologies.
 Manchester, UK: Ofsted.

 - Pearce, N., Cross, D., Monks, H., Waters, S., & Falconer, S. (2011).
 Current evidence of best practice in whole-school bullying intervention and its potential to inform cyberbullying interventions.
 Australian Journal of Guidance and Counselling, 21(1), 1-21.